Anger is the #1 Cause of Relationship Breakdown. Find out if you need anger management — and if you do, where to get it!

 Anger is a very destructive emotion.
 It injures the one who is angry, the target of the anger, and anybody who is present as the anger is expressed.

-Hi this is marriage and family therapist Abe Kass,
+Hi this is Couple and Family Therapist Abe Kass,

 In my clinical experience working with couples and families for over 25 years, I have learned that anger is the greatest source of relationship pain and is the primary cause of separation and divorce.

 You may not know whether or not you have an anger problem.
 This is because your definition may be too limited.